PacktWorkshops/The-Supervised-Learning-Workshop/Chapter 3 - Supervised Learning Algorithms Linear Regression/README.md

 # The-Supervised-Learning-Workshop
-Chapter 2 - Regression
+Chapter 3 - Supervised Learning Algorithms Linear Regression

 In order to run the unittests:
  - open a cmd/terminal prompt
- - navigate to the Chapter 2 - Regression directory
+ - navigate to the Chapter 3 - Supervised Learning Algorithms Linear Regression directory
  - run the following command at the prompt:

 `py.test --nbval -p no:warnings`